 I think of the SOTS press as a Shoulder Optimization Training System (SOTS) because that’s really what it is.

-It trains – and optimizes – the shoulder region very effectively.
+It trains – and optimizes – the shoulder region effectively.

 The SOTS press was developed and named after Viktor Sots, a Russian weightlifting champion.

-I first heard about this exercise when Pavel Tsatsouline wrote about the SOTS press in the ground breaking book, Beyond Bodybuilding.
+I first heard about this exercise when Pavel Tsatsouline wrote about the SOTS press in his amazing book, Beyond Bodybuilding.

 There are definitely things that are challenging about the SOTS.